waelkarman/parallel-executions/doc/theory_draft/theory-draft.md

-W = CV^2
-POWER = W*f
-POWER = CV^2f

 Concurrency: a condition of a system in which multiple tasks are logically active at one time
 Parallelism: a condition of system in which multiple tasks are active at one time

-risolvere un sisitema line are (puo non essere concorrente ma puo usare il parallelismo per eseguire il compito piu velocemente.) vs web server (concurrent by default)
+risolvere un sisitema lineare (puo non essere concorrente ma puo usare il parallelismo per eseguire il compito piu velocemente.) vs web server (concurrent by default)